01 8300 600

 Oxendale & Co Ltd is a subsidiary company of JD Williams and Company Limited trading as N Brown.

-If you are at all dissatisfied with the information provided by the Data Governance Team, please address any complaints to the Data Protection Officer at the same address.
+If you are at all dissatisfied with the information provided by the Data Protection and Privacy Office, please address any complaints to the Data Protection Officer at the same address.

-You may wish to access a copy of the personal data we hold about you - known as a Subject Access Request.
-You can do so by ringing, writing to or emailing the Data Governance team We will respond to your Subject Access Request as soon as possible and, in any event, within the statutory 30 days.
-However, in the event that we need more information from you to verify your identity, which we must do to ensure we disclose your personal data to the right person, the 30 day response period will only commence from the time that we have validated your identity.
+You may wish to access a copy of the personal data we hold about you - known as a Data Subject Access Request.
+You can do so by ringing, writing to or emailing the Data Protection and Privacy Office.
+We will respond to your Data Subject Access Request as soon as possible and, in any event, within one calendar month.
+However, in the event that we need more information from you to verify your identity, which we must do to ensure we disclose your personal data to the right person, the response period will only commence from the time that we have validated your identity.

 Please be aware that for security reasons we do not usually provide details of any bank details that we hold against your account(s).
-Please speak to our Data Governance team should you need this additional information.
+Please speak to our Data Protection and Privacy Office should you need this additional information.

-If you believe we have made an error as to the personal data we hold about you, please speak to one of our customer service advisors on 01 8300600 who will be able to process the correction for you.
+If you believe we have made an error as to the personal data we hold about you, please speak to one of our customer service advisors on 01 8300 800 who will be able to process the correction for you.
 Alternatively, you can visit My Account to update your contact details online.
-Should you wish to discuss this matter further, please contact the Data Governance team.
+Should you wish to discuss this matter further, please contact the Data Protection and Privacy Office.

-Should you believe that we are processing your personal data in a way that you did not understand or agree to and wish to restrict such processing, please speak to the Data Governance team who will be able to assist you.
+Should you believe that we are processing your personal data in a way that you did not understand or agree to and wish to restrict such processing, please speak to the Data Protection and Privacy Office who will be able to assist you.

 You have the right to object to certain types of processing of your personal data.
 We will always make it clear at the outset of any new arrangement with you how we are going to process your personal data.
-However, should you wish to discuss this matter further, please speak to the Data Governance team.
+However, should you wish to discuss this matter further, please speak to the Data Protection and Privacy Office.

-In the event that you wish to move your personal data that we hold on you to another organisation in the form of an excel or csv format, please contact the Data Governance team who will be able to assist you.
+In the event that you wish to move your personal data that we hold on you to another organisation in the form of an excel or csv format, please contact the Data Protection and Privacy Office who will be able to assist you.